When are the Championship play-off semi-finals & final? Dates, TV channel, stream & everything you need to know | Goal.com

 When are the Championship play-off semi-finals & final?
 Dates, TV channel, stream & everything you need to know

-The 2018-19 Championship season is approaching a conclusion and, while Norwich City and Sheffield United will be automatically promoted to the Premier League, the final spot will be contested by four teams in the play-offs.
+The 2018-19 Championship season has concluded and, while Norwich City and Sheffield United will be automatically promoted to the Premier League, the final spot will be contested by four teams in the play-offs.

-West Brom and Aston Villa have already booked their place in the mini-tournament, while Marcelo Bielsa's Leeds United will also be involved after a controversial draw against Villa handed second place to Sheffield United.
+West Brom and Aston Villa will be involved, as will 'Spygate' rivals Marcelo Bielsa's Leeds United and Frank Lampard's Derby County.

-Derby County, Middlesbrough and Bristol City also remain in the hunt for the final spot heading into the final game of the season.

-With the play-offs just a matter of weeks away, Goal takes a look at when exactly the fixtures are and how to watch.
+With the play-offs just around the corner, Goal takes a look at when exactly the fixtures are and how to watch.

 When are the Championship play-off semi-finals?